 Software Testing Principles

-There are 7 main testing principles, as defined by the ISTQB:
+There are seven main testing principles, as defined by the ISTQB:

-- Testing shows the presence of defects, not their absence: This means that you cannot guarantee the application is defect-free just because it was tested.
-However, after the testing is performed, confidence in the product can increase.
+- Testing shows the presence of defects, not their absence: You cannot guarantee the application is defect-free just because it was tested.
+However, after the testing, confidence in the product can increase.

 - Exhaustive testing is impossible: Most apps are incredibly complex, so testing every possible combination and variation is impossible, especially because the testing time and resources are also limited.